History of the International Phonetic Alphabet: 1904 chart

+In the textual description, the Northern English rhotic vowels are transcribed with a combining letter above, such as in far (this is not supported by Unicode as of 2026), which would be replaced by spacing in the next edition.

 1912 chart

 Following 1904, sets of specifications in French appeared in 1905 and 1908, with little to no changes.
 In 1912, the second English booklet appeared.
 For the first time, labial sounds were shown on the left and laryngeal ones on the right: